Spina Bifida Treatment & Management

 Orthopedic Procedures

-Spinal deformities are common, and progressive kyphosis or scoliosis may lead to a decline in functional status and to an increased risk for the development of decubitus ulcers and potential cardiopulmonary compromise.
+Spinal deformities are common in myelomeningocele, and progressive kyphosis or scoliosis may lead to a decline in functional status and to an increased risk for the development of decubitus ulcers and cardiopulmonary compromise.

 Spinal stabilization is necessary to correct kyphosis, which may be related to congenital vertebral malformation or may be a result of the collapsing spine in high-thoracic paraplegia.
 The development of techniques such as decancellation and longer fusions, along with earlier intervention (around age 3 y), has improved outcomes.

-Scoliosis affects 30-50% of children with myelomeningocele and may be the result of asymmetric muscle forces, unilateral hip dislocation and pelvic obliquity, or an underlying progressive neurologic process such as tethered cord syndrome.
+Scoliosis affects 30-50% of children with myelomeningocele and may be the result of asymmetrical muscle forces, unilateral hip dislocation and pelvic obliquity, or an underlying, progressive neurologic process such as tethered cord syndrome.
 Spinal orthotic devices may serve as a temporizing measure, but growing children with spinal curves greater than 30-35° typically require surgical fusion.
 Lumbosacral fusions are avoided in order to preserve pelvic motion.

 Paralytic muscle imbalance around the hip joints may lead to progressive hip dislocation.
 This typically occurs in early childhood in patients with high- and mid-lumbar lesions and in late childhood or adolescence in children with low-lumbar lesions.

-Common knee deformities include flexion and extension contractures, usually related to a capsular contracture.
+Common knee deformities in myelomeningocele include flexion and extension contractures, usually related to a capsular contracture.
 Surgery is indicated when the contracture causes a functional problem.
-Types of surgery include a simple tenotomy of the knee flexor tendons in the child with a high-level lesion, or lengthening of the tendons in the child with a low-lumbar or sacral-level lesion, for whom preservation of hamstring function is important.
+Types of procedures include a simple tenotomy of the knee flexor tendons in the child with a high-level lesion, and lengthening of the tendons in the child with a low-lumbar or sacral-level lesion, for whom preservation of hamstring function is important.

 Extension contractures are less common, but they interfere with sitting and are associated with hip dislocation and clubfoot.
 If the contracture is not amenable to conservative measures (eg, serial casting), an extensor tendon release is performed.

 The most common rotational deformities seen in myelomeningocele are internal and external tibial torsion.
 These may result in significant gait deviations that affect functional mobility.
-In addition, the combination of femoral anteversion and excessive external tibial torsion are often seen in patients with the condition at low lumbar and sacral levels.
-This can lead to abnormal valgus stress at the knee and can cause knee pain and arthritis in adult life.
+The combination of femoral anteversion and excessive external tibial torsion, which is often seen in patients with low-lumbar and sacral-level lesions, can lead to abnormal valgus stress at the knee and can cause knee pain and arthritis in adult life.

 Foot and ankle deformities may cause skin breakdown and prevent the patient from wearing shoes and/or orthotics.
 Since almost all patients with myelomeningocele require orthoses, the goal of orthopedic treatment is achievement of a supple and flexible foot.